TrinkleGroup/LatticeGreenFunction_new/README.md

 ## 2. Evaluating the lattice Green function

-Now that we have the dislocation force-constant matrix, we can go ahead and compute the LGF!
+Now that we have the dislocation force-constant matrix, we can go ahead and compute the LGF! :tada:

-The main script for this is "calc_LGF.py".
+The main script for this is `calc_LGF.py`.
 ```
 usage: calc_LGF.py [-h] [-LGF_jmin LGF_JMIN] [-LGF_jmax LGF_JMAX]
                    inputfile atomxyzfile Dfile Gfile logfile